sPHENIX-Collaboration/INTT/general_codes/josephb/InttJb/src/README.md

 		* channel (`chn`, 0-127)
 	* Any hardware parameterization is isomorphic to these fields and other values can be deduced from them
 	* Method to assist in the InttEvtJb streamer to ensure minimal writing of bytes for each version
+	* Turns out ROOT has good compression for standard library containers that have repeated elements
+	* So separately storing vectors instead of a class wrapper is better, since ROOT can store consequitive identical entries (for felix server, felix channel) efficiently
 * Custom comparators for pointers to this class
 	* Allows for sorted maps with ln(n) complexity lookup
 	* Uses dynamic calls, so it will work for all versions